Confession Isn't Enough: A Christian Approach to Porn Addiction Recovery in Fort Worth

 Share

 Being a Christian counselor allows me to witness many moments of vulnerability, especially when it comes to confessing sexual behavior or pornography addiction.
 After all, anyone who goes to counseling knows it is a very vulnerable time when people share hardships in their everyday life.
-Some people share things they have never shared: substance use disorder, gambling addiction, internet porn addiction, fantasy world, psychiatric disorder, compulsive sexual behavior disorder, or other behavioral addictions—for the first time ever in behavioral therapy.
+Some people share things they have never shared: substance use disorder, gambling addiction, internet porn addiction, fantasy world, or other behavioral addictions—for the first time ever in therapy.
 They might share these for the first time in support groups or in group therapy.
 These can lead to complicated mental health problems and behavioral issues.

 Without vulnerability, there can be no therapeutic relationship or healthy relationships.
 It must be part of an individualized treatment plan.
 Yet, only one form of vulnerability is often emphasized—when there is another, equally important kind.